 - you need experienced staff to mentor interns

 - mentoring takes time away from other tasks

-Highly sought after are students that have figured out that people skills are just as important as technical skills.
+Students that have figured out that people skills are just as important as technical skills are highly sought after.
 You will easily spot them in interviews and at meetups.
 Expect that you may need to compete harder for this talent.